Hazperera/GenBytes-Playground/README.md

-# LearningLLM
+# GENBYTES-Playground

-This repository documents my learning journey exploring Large Language Models (LLMs) and their practical applications. <br>
+Welcome to my hands-on exploration of Large Language Models (LLMs)!
+This repository showcases a series of practical projects that demonstrate the power and versatility of modern AI technologies.

+*This work is part of my journey through the comprehensive course [Mastering Generative AI and LLMs: An 8-Week Hands-On Journey](https://www.udemy.com/course/llm-engineering-master-ai-and-large-language-models) led by Ed Donner.*

 ## Project Files Description